yannickycpan/oxford-mllab/index.md

 ## Instructors

-- Instructor: Dr. Yangchen Pan (Email: yangchen.eng.ox@gmail.com)
+- Instructor: Dr. PAN, Yangchen (Email: yangchen.eng.ox@gmail.com)
-- TAs: TBD
+- TAs: Alasdair Paren; Zhiyao Luo.

 ## Course Policy

 ### Grading and Attendance

-Before leaving, please ask the instructor or TAs to review your completed exercises.
+1. Before leaving, please ask the instructor or TAs to review your completed exercises.
 After that, please sign the attendance sheet.
+If you are unable to complete it on time, you may email me (yangchen.eng.ox@gmail.com) no later than 5 p.m. the following day, using the email subject: Yourname-SessionDate-mllab2024.

-**Discussion is encouraged.
+2. **Discussion is encouraged.
 The right answer comes from yourself.**

-Students should go to the assigned session unless officially justified evidence is provided (e.g., doctor's note).
+3. Students should go to the assigned session unless officially justified evidence is provided (e.g., doctor's note).

 ### ChatGPTs are not allowed for coding.